nabenabe0928/hpo_basement/README.md

 ### biased_cls: list of float
 The size of this list must be the same as n_cls.
 The i-th element of this list is the percentages of training data to use in learning.

+### test: bool
+If using validation set or test set.
+If True, using test set.